Brown v. Plata: Opinion of the Court

 A five justice majority of the Court affirmed the prisoner release order.
 Sacramento native Justice Anthony Kennedy wrote for the Court, first chronicling the troubled 11 years California prisons operated near 200% of design capacity.
 Kennedy then offers a parade of horribles, including 54 prisoners may share a single toilet, suicidal prisoners have been locked for nearly 24 hours in telephone booth sized cages, and that a preventable death occurs once every five to six days.
-Because “Prisoners retain the essence of human dignity inherent in all persons”, the courts have a responsibility to remedy violations of the Eighth Amendment's prohibition against cruel and unusual punishment.
+Because "prisoners retain the essence of human dignity inherent in all persons", the courts have a responsibility to remedy violations of the Eighth Amendment's prohibition against cruel and unusual punishment.

 Kennedy notes that the Prison Litigation Reform Act of 1996 (PLRA) only allows a three-judge court to order a limit on prison population.
 A three-judge court can only be convened after less intrusive orders have failed and the State has been given a reasonable time to comply with prior orders.
 Because over 12 years have passed since the initial Coleman order, Kennedy rejects California's argument that it has not been given reasonable time to comply.
-Kennedy likewise finds less intrusive orders have failed because over 70 orders have already been issued and the Plata Receiver had stated that a solution other than reducing overcrowding would “all but bankrupt the State of California".
+Kennedy likewise finds less intrusive orders have failed because over 70 orders have already been issued and the Plata Receiver had stated that a solution other than reducing overcrowding would "all but bankrupt the State of California".

 The PLRA's requirement that crowding is the primary cause of the violation is met because, according to Kennedy, deference should be given to the three-judge court's findings.
-Adequate staffing is unfeasible because prisons had a 54% vacancy rate for psychiatrists and they already “would hire any doctor who had ‘a license, a pulse and a pair of shoes’.”
-Kennedy then catalogs the many ways overcrowding causes problems, noting that orderly trial management requires some deadline to discovery, and that the PLRA merely requires overcrowding to be the primary, not the only, cause of the constitutional violation.
+Adequate staffing is unfeasible because prisons had a 54% vacancy rate for psychiatrists and they already "would hire any doctor who had ‘a license, a pulse and a pair of shoes’."
+This quote was taken directly from Dr. Ronald Shansky (the patriarch of correctional healthcare) in his testimony against the California Department of Corrections and Rehabilitation.Kennedy then catalogs the many ways overcrowding causes problems, noting that orderly trial management requires some deadline to discovery, and that the PLRA merely requires overcrowding to be the primary, not the only, cause of the constitutional violation.